-Roman Apulum Festival: 28th of April – 1st of May
+Roman Apulum Festival: 3rd of May – 5th of May

-Transylvania International Film Festival: 2nd of June – 11th of June
+Transylvania International Film Festival: 30th of May – 9th of June

-The Sibiu International Theatre Festival represents Romania’s most important cultural event devoted to art – a combination of theatre, dance, music and performance, with the theme for this year being love.
-The best Romanian and international dramas are presented on scene.
-Tickets for the 2017 edition are already sold out for the TNRS production “Faust”, for “Brodsky/Baryshnikov”, performances by The New Riga Theatre and for the “..Aquel Silverio” (“…That Silverio”), a performance by the Andalusian Flamenco Ballet.
-For more details on the complete program you can check out their official site: http://www.sibfest.ro/sibiu-international-theatre-festival.html .
+The Sibiu International Theatre Festival represents Romania’s most important cultural event devoted to art – a combination of theatre, dance, music and performance.
+The best Romanian and international dramas are presented on scene, with this year’s highlights being The Seagull, In a Forest Dark and Deep, Before Breakfast, Waiting for Godot and the famous Faust.
+For more details on the complete program you can check out their official site.

 It is a traditional festival organized in Sirnea, near Bran where people reenact customs of shepherds.
 They build a sheepfold, shear the sheep and milk them.
 Afterwards they measure the milk, in order to establish the quantity of cheese that each sheep owner will receive in fall.
 The event finishes with a celebration where people eat traditional food and dance to folk music.

 An event included in the UNESCO calendar, this festival takes place in Timisoara and gathers folk ensembles from both Romania and other countries across the world.
 Participants will parade in traditional costumes and dance to folk music at the Summer Theatre in the Park of Roses.
-For more details on the upcoming participants check their official website: http://festivalulinimilor.ro .
+For more details on the upcoming participants check their official website.

-Garana International Jazz Festival: 6th of July – 9th of July
+Sighisoara Medieval Festival: 26th of July – 28th of July

 This Romanian traditional festival takes place in Jina, a village in Sibiu county.
 The event is one of the oldest organized across Romania and aims to help preserve the customs and established practices of the locals.
 The participants taste local food, watch dance performances and listen to artists singing folk music.